A Weekend in Punta Gorda – a Taste of Old Florida

 Downstairs, next to the marina, there is a heated pool, shuffleboard, tennis courts, BBQ and picnic area.
 There are laundry facilities on site.
 Free bicycles are available through the “Yellow Bike Loaner Program” and can be returned at any of six loner locations around town.
 Bike paths ring the area so you can bike almost any place in Punta Gorda safely.
 The city’s murals located on or near the bike paths tell its history.

-You can reserve your room at the Fisherman’s Village Resort right now!
+Find your great deal on a room at the Fisherman’s Village Resort right now!

 Punta Gorda Attractions – Things to Do in Punta Gorda

 Now let’s get to the fun of the exciting things to do in Punta Gorda.
 This is not even close to an inclusive list, and in fact it is not even a long list.
-But, I think it is enough of the Punta Gorda attractions to fill your weekend in the city.
+But, I think it is enough of the Punta Gorda attractions to fill your weekend in Punta Gorda.
 If you are staying longer, you will have no problem finding more!

 The front entrance of Fisherman's Village, with a bold sign, one of the top Punta Gorda attractions.